 In social sciences, a norm refers to an unspoken rule of conduct which has a positive status in a society, anchored in habits and founded by values and collective beliefs.
-In WG2 discussions, the notion was addressed through thoughts on communication and advertising.
-This is related to ongoing discussions within the economic world, partly driven by the carbon neutrality strategy in 2050, resulting from scientific analyzes.
-A participant raises an important question in this regard: "how do we reconcile the scientists who alert us and are perceived as austere, with marketing which makes us dream and better succeeds in getting people on board?"
+In WG2 discussions, the notion was addressed through the issues of communication and advertising.
+A participant raised an important question in this regard: "how do we reconcile the scientists who alert us and are perceived as austere, with marketing which makes us dream and actually better succeeds in getting people on board?"

-Advertising's strength is "that it makes people dream", it is not limited to cognitive processes; it addresses desires, more or less conscious images that people want (the house with the garden and BBQ).
-The question that arises is therefore that of "the evolution of advertising's trajectory, of the dreams it conveys"; advertising as a by-product of CSR and as transition tool?
-This is not fundamentally contradictory, but as participants underline, the objective is to make profits and in order to do so, one must sell products, which raises the sustainability issue.
+Indeed, advertising's great strength is "that it makes people dream", it is not limited to cognitive processes; rather it addresses desires, more or less conscious images of what people desire (the house with the garden and BBQ).
+The question that arises is therefore that of "the evolution of advertising's trajectory, of the dreams it conveys"; in other words, advertising as a by-product of CSR and as transition tool?
+This may not be as fundamentally contradictory as it may seem, but as participants underline, the aim of corporations who hire advertising agencies is to make profits and in order to do so, they must sell products, which raises sustainability issues.
 On this point, we have recently witnessed a rise on the public scene to criticism against advertisers for their abuse of ecological arguments.
-But the potential for a positive impact has been put forward by participants.
+But the potential for a positive impact has been put forward by participants, who recognized the very important amount of work to be done if inroads are to be made in this area.